qhy040404/DepotDownloaderConsoleTool/README.md

 The tool makes it easier to use the downloader.

 The things you only need to prepare are AppID, depot ID, manifest ID,(username, password(if you want to download paid contents)).

+The program will use .NET 5.0 SDK and you can download it at the website: [https://dotnet.microsoft.com/download/dotnet](https://dotnet.microsoft.com/download/dotnet)